 Where Does Condensation Appear on Double-Glazed Windows?

-Once you’ve installed double-glazed windows, you have to pay attention to where condensation appears, as this will indicate whether the double-glazing is working.
+Once you’ve installed double-glazed windows, you have to pay attention to where condensation appears.
+This will indicate whether the double-glazing is working.
 With double-glazed windows, condensation is meant to appear solely on the outer pane, i.e. the pane that is facing outside of your home.
 In this scenario, the double-glazing is working.
 The gas in between the two panes serves as an insulator that prevents heat transfer between them.
-The seals around the windows are meant to keep out air and water from entering between the panes and into your house.
+The seals around the windows are meant to keep out air and water from entering between the panes.

-However, if condensation appears elsewhere, it’s indicative of a problem.
+If condensation appears elsewhere, it’s indicative of a problem.
 Where condensation starts to form between the two glass panes, it means that one of the seals is likely damaged.
-Therefore, insulating gas is escaping, and air and water are filling the space.
-If left unresolved, it can affect the appearance of your windows, raising the question of how to remove condensation from double-glazed windows.
+Therefore, insulating gas is escaping.
+If left unresolved, it can affect the appearance of your windows.
+Therefore raising the question of how to remove condensation from double-glazed windows.
 This problem can deteriorate and compromise the inner glass pane.
 Once condensation begins to form on the inner glass, it may be a sign that the double glazing is no longer effective at preventing heat transfer.
 However, one must note that condensation on interior windows can also be a sign of excess humidity and poor ventilation, in addition to a broken seal.
 Therefore, you should employ a specialist to diagnose the true source of the problem.

 Should You Replace Your Windows?